-In this article we’ll untangle the second element, family dynamics.
-And we’ll take a look at how they impact and shape eating disorders.
+In this article we’ll untangle how family dynamics impact and shape eating disorders.
 We’ll also provide some tips for parents who want to help their child recover.
 I encourage you to reflect on your own family dynamics and think about how they may have contributed to your child’s eating disorder.
 This is absolutely not coming from a place of blame, but in pursuit of understanding.
-Please consider getting the free workbook to help guide you: Understanding Eating Disorders: A Guide For Parents.

 The family dynamics linked to eating disorder development